 1. Preheat oven to 475 degrees F.

 2. Wash the sweet potatoes, halve them lengthwise, and then cut each half again similarly into 3 long wedges.
 Mix with 3 tablespoons of the olive oil, 2 teaspoons salt and some black pepper.
 Spread the wedges out, skin side down, on a baking sheet and cook for about 25 minutes, until soft but not mushy.
 Remove from the oven and leave to cool down.

-4. Arrange the sweet potatoes on a serving platter.
+4. Arrange the sweet potatoes on a SERVING PLATTER.
 Heat the remaining oil in a medium saucepan over medium heat and add the green onions and chile.
-Fry for 4-5 minutes, stirring often to make sure not to burn the chile.
+Fry for 4 to 5 minutes, stirring often to make sure not to burn the chile.
 Spoon the oil, onions, and chile over the sweet potatoes.
 Dot the figs among the wedges and then drizzle over the balsamic reduction.
 Serve at room temperature.
 Crumble the cheese over the top, if using.